Newcastle Cruise Port Guide

 No ships scheduled in port today.

-Sailings visiting Newcastle during the the peak season of fall are significantly more expensive than the low months of winter and spring.
-Overall Newcastle is rather expensive as a port of call.
-The illustration below shows the monthly average cost per day for cruises visiting Newcastle.
+Overall cruises that visit Newcastle are rather expensive compared to other itineraries.
+Sailings visiting Newcastle during the the peak season of fall are significantly more expensive than the the low season of spring.
+Look at the graph below for the average cost per day by month.